spike01/tdl-warmup/java/challenges/README.md

-§This folder will contain challenge descriptions.
+This folder will contain challenge descriptions.